Bajaj Finserv Announces Exciting Offers Including a Trip to Abu Dhabi on Application of a Doctor Loan | Devdiscourse

-Bajaj Finance Limited, the lending arm of Bajaj Finserv, has announced an exciting offer for doctors who seek financing to achieve professional goals such as renovating clinics, hiring specialised staff and installing high-end equipment.
-Medical professionals applying for a Bajaj Finserv Doctor Loan from September 4 - November 5, 2019 stand a chance to win a trip to Abu Dhabi, a Doxper (smart pen) subscription and gift vouchers worth Rs.
+Bajaj Finance Limited, the lending arm of Bajaj Finserv, has announced an exciting offer for doctors who seek financing to achieve professional goals such as renovating clinics, hiring specialized staff and installing high-end equipment.
+Medical professionals applying for a Bajaj Finserv Doctor Loan from September 4 - November 5, 2019 stand a chance to win a trip to Abu Dhabi, a Doxper (smartpen) subscription and gift vouchers worth Rs.
 5,000 while enjoying collateral-free financing of up to Rs.
 37 lakh.

-This hassle-free loan offered by Bajaj Finserv is customised to fund business expansion for doctors.
+This hassle-free loan offered by Bajaj Finserv is customized to fund business expansion for doctors.
 Here's why medical practitioners should apply for the Business Loan for Doctors:

 Win exciting rewards, including a trip to Abu Dhabi